 If your loved one was in debt, his or her creditors (i.e. a mortgage lender, credit card company, or bank that provided a car loan) will generally be entitled to get paid first in the probate process.
 The personal representative outlined in the will must provide notice to the decedent’s creditors that they will be entitled to file claims against the estate before any property or asset gets distributed to heirs or beneficiaries.

-Deciding which form of probate administration to use is one of the earliest steps in the probate process.
-Independent administration is only an option if your loved one’s will calls for independent administration or if all heirs (if your loved one died without a will) or beneficiaries (if your loved one had a will that did not provide for independent administration) agree to independent administration.
+Deciding which form of administration to use is one of the earliest steps in the probate process.
+Independent administration is only an option if your loved one’s will calls for it.
+Alternatively, this strategy may be used if all heirs (if your loved one died without a will) or beneficiaries (if your loved one had a will that did not provide for independent administration) agree to it.

 Otherwise, it will be necessary to use court-supervised dependent administration unless one of the small-estate options (i.e. the small estate affidavit or muniment of title) is available.

 There are a number of issues that can potentially lead to disputes during probate administration.
 Some of the most common examples include disputes over the enforceability of the decedent’s will (i.e. due to questions of mental capacity or undue influence), claims against personal representatives, and disputes between heirs and beneficiaries.
-If you are concerned about a potential dispute during the probate process, seeking probate administration legal representation in Sugar Land early on can help reduce the chances of costly and contentious litigation.
+If you are concerned about a potential dispute during the probate administration process, seeking legal representation from a Sugar Land attorney early on can help reduce the chances of costly and contentious litigation.

 Any claims as to the validity of the will are also part of the Texas probate administration proceedings.
 Wills must be executed in a specific manner to be valid.
 Additionally, there may be multiple versions of the will with different provisions, all created by the decedent.
 Typically, the latest version of the will is the one that will take effect, but this is only if that particular will is found to be valid.
 If the will submitted to probate is found to be invalid, the decedent’s estate will be administered if he or she had died intestate.